akmurray/codex/docs/getting-started.md

 | `codex "..."`      | Initial prompt for interactive TUI | `codex "fix lint errors"`       |
 | `codex exec "..."` | Non-interactive "automation mode"  | `codex exec "explain utils.ts"` |

-Key flags: `--model/-m`, `--ask-for-approval/-a`, `--default-command`, `--prompt-when-outside-launch-dir`.
+Key flags: `--model/-m`, `--ask-for-approval/-a`, `--api-key`, `--default-command`, `--prompt-when-outside-launch-dir`, `--show-release-notes-link`, `--show-welcome-section`.

 By default Codex runs with DangerFullAccess and AskForApproval::Never, immediately executing the default command (`read AGENTS.md and follow the instructions`) before showing the prompt; set `--default-command=""` to skip it or supply your own text.
-Pass `--prompt-when-outside-launch-dir` to make the CLI show a trust prompt when you launch Codex outside the saved directory.
+Pass `--prompt-when-outside-launch-dir` to make the CLI show a trust prompt when you launch Codex outside the saved directory, `--show-release-notes-link` to surface the release banner, or `--show-welcome-section` to show the intro banner and getting-started tips.

 ### Resuming interactive sessions